Dynamic Probabilistic Reliable Broadcast

 \myparagraph{Complexity.} For a single broadcast instance, the message complexity depends on the size of $V_i$ (the set of potential witnesses).
 Let $|\Pi| = n$ and $v$ the expected size of $V_i$, the message complexity is $O(n \cdot v)$.
 We assume that parameters for the witness-oracle (Section~\ref{sec:witnessOracle}) are chosen such that $v$ is $\Omega(\log n)$, resulting in a complexity of $O(n\log n)$.
-Moreover, $\WBB$'s worst case latency is $6$ message delays.
+Moreover, $\WBB$ takes $5$ message delays to terminate with a correct source.